Why Should a Brand Name Be Distinctive? (And How to Make It Stick)

 How to Choose a Distinctive Brand Name

-Now that you understand the importance of a distinctive name let’s explore four strategies to help your brand stand out.
+Now that you know why distinctiveness matters, we can explore four strategies to help your brand stand out.

 Source: qualtrics.com